 Our society doesn’t like failure; it’s punished.
 You’re very likely to work in an organization that hires people who have a perfect slate of experience, because that’s a sign of certainty.
-But nobody has a perfect resume, it’s just what one decides to put in it.
+But nobody has a perfect resume click here to read about learning to write a close to perfect resume, it’s just what one decides to put in it.

 If you read my About page you’ll see I’ve included my “failures”; I don’t hide from them.
 I talk about them because those are my war scars, the ones I’ve learned from.
 I use them in my public speaking to explain how there is no straight line to success.
 Bumps and bruises are inevitable in life; innovation is no exception.

 To me avoiding talking about ones mistakes is a sign of fear.
 Leadership is growth.
 Learning from ones mistakes, instead of hiding them, is growth.
 Because you won’t grow if you can’t learn from mistakes.
 You’re sending me a signal that your personal growth is not your priority if you avoid failure.

 We need to reframe failure as learning to drive innovation.
 If you aren’t failing you’re not trying hard enough.
 I use the word setback instead of failure, because true failure means giving up.

 If you have no tolerance for failure, success is going to be difficult.
 When you have no tolerance for it:

 - It’s hard to get up when you fall

 - It’s hard to take the necessary risks

 The truth is innovation is the opposite of certain!